We must retrace industrial science history for ecological solutions

-So radical designers often reach deep into history, before advent of industrialism, for truly ecological design solutions.
+There is a habit I have, that I've seen in other designers and thinkers interested in finding ecologically-acceptable solutions to problems, which I want to call out as insufficient.
+It is this tendency, in light of the fact that most industrially-designed processes and materials are ecologically abhorrent, to reach to before their advent for acceptable design solutions.
 While these are valuable and necessary for liberatory education, they offer only starting points to truly replacing industrialism.
 If we are to replace industrialism as the dominant culture, we need medium-skill, medium-scale design solutions that are ecologically neutral.

 the convenience of pre-industrial solutions

 the dangers of DIY

 These design solutions that reach into the deep past are valuable and need to be shared.
 However, DIY is a middle class hobby.
 It may be cathartic, but on its own it is not liberatory.
-I'll say it more generally so I remember it: knowledge is not liberatory until it is shared and collaborated on.
+I'll say it more generally: knowledge is not liberatory until it is shared and collaborated on.
 I am guilty of hoarding creative knowledge, and it is useless in my head.
-We need solutions that are ecologically-stable, cater to the strengths of medium-scale collaborativeproduction, and that provide reasonably similar results as today's industrial solutions (our need to let go of some modern conveniences notwithstanding).
+We need solutions that are ecologically-stable, cater to the strengths of medium-scale collaborativeproduction, and that provide reasonably similar results as today's industrial solutions (the need to let go of modern design perfection notwithstanding).Â

 This is Do It Ourselves design: solutions that expect some degree of specialization and scale, but still arrive at modern quality by prioritizing ecologically and societally sustainable processes over scale or price.
 Pre-industrial, DIY-flavored solutions represent the easier kind of design education; showing people that dying clothes isn't so complicated, and can actually be done with food scraps in a pinch.
 It is an excellent introduction to reclaiming production, but it cannot be the last.

 retracing industrial science's history to find its future